 “A phobia is an excessive fear of something harmless and LGBTQ+ people are in fact completely harmless, while LGBTQphobias have a serious impact on the people who experience them,” says Fondation Émergence President Patrick Desmarais, adding, “A quarter of the world’s population believes that being LGBTQ+ should be a crime.”

 May 17 is a symbolic date: on this day in 1990, the World Health Organization removed homosexuality from its list of mental illnesses.

-The International Day Against Homophobia and Transphobia raises awareness of the impacts of phobias related to the LGBTQ+ communities and encourages governments to take action to recognize the rights of these communities.
+The International Day Against Homophobia and Transphobia (also known as International Day Against Homophobia, Biphobia and Transphobia in some other countries) raises awareness of the impacts of phobias related to the LGBTQ+ communities and encourages governments to take action to recognize the rights of these communities.

-Fondation Émergence works against homophobia, lesbophobia, biphobia and transphobia through various awareness programs.
-The Foundation reports:
+Fondation Émergence works against homophobia, lesbophobia, biphobia and transphobia through its various year-round awareness programs.

 Visit the bilingual Fondation Émergence website to order free educational posters and leaflets.

 Visit www.lgbtqphobias.ca and fondationemergence.org for information about the 2023 edition of the International Day Against Homophobia and Transphobia.